-EDUC 294 Special Topics in Education 1-3 s.h.
+EDUC 294 Special Topics in Education

 A series of one, two, or three semester hour courses.
 The objective is to meet the needs and interests of undergraduate students in their pursuit of their particular curriculum.
 Accordingly, course titles will vary session to session.